bparlette/moviedb/README.md

 Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.

-# Build production and deploying to Cloud Foundry
+# Building prod and deploying to Cloud Foundry

 [http://jhipster.github.io/cloudfoundry.html](http://jhipster.github.io/cloudfoundry.html)